RahulBendre1/legacy-ml-python/README.md

 11    Build a Simple Static Website Using Flask and Bootstrap 12    Python and Databases
-13    Publish Your Curriculum Vitae as an API on Django
+13    Publish Your Curriculum Vitae as an API on Django 14    A Facebook Messenger Bot Based on Flask and Heroku

 ```